 Higher Education Academy documents

-You should contact Academic Registry in the first instance for questions about your appointment, fees or the programme(s) you are examining at email@example.com
+You should contact The Quality Department in the first instance for questions about your appointment, fees or the programme(s) you are examining at HE-Quality@ucb.ac.uk.

 The External Examiner Report

-The Academic Registry will send each external examiner an acknowledgement email once the reports are received.
-If the report raises developmental issues that external examiners have asked the Dean of School to consider they should receive a response letter within 6-8 weeks of the report being received within the school.
-However, if the issues that were raised need to be discussed at committee-level, this may take longer.
+The Quality Department will send each external examiner an acknowledgement email once the reports are received.
+If the report raises developmental issues that external examiners have asked the Executive Dean of School to consider, they should receive a response letter within 6-8 weeks of the report being received within the school.
+However, if the issues that were raised need to be discussed at the committee level, this may take longer.

-If external examiners feel at any time that issues raised in their report have not been considered appropriately by the School, or for any other problems in connection with reports, please contact the Academic Registry at firstname.lastname@example.org
+If external examiners feel at any time that issues raised in their report have not been considered appropriately by the School or for any other problems in connection with reports, please contact The Quality Department at HE-Quality@ucb.ac.uk.

 Programme and Module Catalogue